 A significant negative correlation was observed between the change in the integration between the visual and DMN core networks and the improvement in the success rate (which was measured by subtracting the success rate in the Early learning stage from the Late learning stage).
-The decoding accuracies of the visual network (created based on the Cluster 1 of the 17 functional networks suggested by Yeo et al., 2011) and core network in different learning stages (Early and Late) and different mappings (Practiced, red solid line; Unpracticed, gray solid line) are presented at left and right side of the figure.
-The y axes for two decoding accuracy graphs start from the chance level (at 0.25).
-Error bars in the decoding accuracy graphs denote SEM.
+The classification accuracies of the visual network (created based on the Cluster 1 of the 17 functional networks suggested by Yeo et al., 2011) and core network in different learning stages (Early and Late) and different mappings (Practiced, red solid line; Unpracticed, gray solid line) are presented at left and right side of the figure.
+The y axes for two classification accuracy graphs start from the chance level (at 0.25).
+Error bars in the classification accuracy graphs denote SEM.

 Figure SX.
-Decoding accuracy in individual ROIs in the visual network
+Classification accuracy in individual ROIs in the visual network